Washington Grove, Maryland: Founding

 A group of Methodists began the tradition of having camp meetings in the area circa 1800.
 Camp meetings were a tradition where a group of Methodists would gather in a forest clearing to worship and socialize.
 Benches were arranged in a circle or oval with an elevated preachers' stand in the middle.
 Tents surrounded the area, along with carriages and wagons behind them.
 Services lasted well into the night.
 The camp meetings provided cultural and spiritual improvement to those who attended.

 In 1873, a committee from the Foundry Methodist Church, located at 14th and G streets NW in Washington, D.C., began a search for a permanent location to hold annual camp meetings.
 They wanted a location with sufficient space for thousands of attendees, a supply of clean water, and a shaded location to provide relief from the summer sun.
-They wanted the location to be less than a day's trip from Washington, D.C., and protection from the sale of liquor, because Methodists did not believe in drinking alcohol.
+They wanted the location to be less than a day's trip from Washington, and protection from the sale of liquor, because Methodists did not believe in drinking alcohol.

 In June 1873, John T. Mitchell, Richard Willett, F. Howard, W.R.
 Woodward, E.F.
 Simpson, Mr. Worthington, Thomas P. Morgan, B. Peyton Brown, and a few others purchased 267.5 acres of land from the widow of farmer Nathan Cooke for $6,636.25.
 The land was given to the Washington Grove Meeting Association, which had been recently incorporated on March 30, 1874.